Remember that the next life is divided into the contemplative disembodied heaven and the active embodied paradise.

 What sort of things will be produced?
 Those which you will learn in heaven how to build.
 An example would be games of astonishing realism and excitement.
 It is possible that this world is precisely one such game.

 Now as regards contemplation, there will be no use for free will: God will teach you those things that He chooses of His own counsel.
 You will receive knowledge from God in much the same way as a cat receives food from your hand.
+This will be fun but not involve your own choosing what to study.

 As regards production, there is quasi-freedom.
 Jesus, acting as a “central planner,” will assign to you — perfectly enjoyable — work that He knows you would have chosen yourself had you been able to see fully into the infinitude of your own and your fellow saints’ everlasting lives.